jocelynmallon/twitchtv-prezto/README.md

 Commands/Usage:
 ------

-* ttv *stream* - used to open/watch the given stream using livestreamer
+* ttv *stream* - used to open/watch the given twitch.tv stream using livestreamer.

         ttv gamesdonequick

+    By default this opens the "source" quality stream, but you can choose lower quality options manually: (a)udio, (h)igh, (l)ow, (m)edium, (w)orst/mobile

+        ttv gamesdonequick h

-* ttv-setup *user* - downloads a list of channels the given user follows, and parse the list for use with zsh completion
+* ttv-setup *user* - downloads a list of channels the given user follows, and parse the list for use with zsh completion. **This always overwrites any existing list of streams**

         ttv-setup your_twitch_username